-Revenue from sales to customers is generally recognized upon shipment provided that persuasive evidence of an arrangement exists, the price is fixed or determinable, title has transferred, collection of resulting receivables is probable, there are no customer remaining acceptance requirements and no remaining significant obligations.
-We sell our products directly to end customers or through a network of independent manufacturers' representatives and indirectly through a network of independent sell-in and sell-through distributors.
-Revenue and cost relating to sell-through distributor sales are deferred until either the product is sold by the distributor or return privileges terminate, at which time related distributor resale revenue, effects of distributor price adjustments, and costs are reflected in income.
-Our revenue reporting is highly dependent on receiving pertinent and accurate data from our distributors in a timely fashion.
+Revenue from sales to customers is recognized upon shipment, or in the case of sales by our sell-through distributors, at the time of reported resale, provided that persuasive evidence of an arrangement exists, the price is fixed or determinable, title has transferred, collection of resulting receivables is probable, there are no customer remaining acceptance requirements and no remaining significant obligations.
+We sell our products directly to end customers or through a network of independent manu facturers' representatives and indirectly through a network of independent sell-in and sell-through distributors.
 Distributors provide us periodic data regarding the product, price, quantity, and end customer when products are resold as well as the quantities of our products they still have in stock.
-We must use estimates and apply judgments to reconcile distributors' reported inventories to their activities.
-Any error in our judgment could lead to inaccurate reporting of our revenues, deferred income and allowances on sales to distributors, and net income.
-Revenue from software licensing was not material for the periods presented.
+We must use estimates and apply judgment to reconcile sell-through distributors' reported inventories to their activities.
+Any error in our judgment could lead to inaccurate reporting of our Revenue, Cost of products sold, Deferred income and allowances on sales to sell-through distributors, and Net income (loss).